troyraen/photoz_errors/matlab/pipeline.md

 ## Check GPz: Trying to bring down [NMAD, out10] = 0.0424, 0.1584
 <!-- fs -->
 Code run from predict_photoz_testGPz.m

+Saw some models 'Terminated by minFunc' in several different tests.
+Not sure what this means exactly.

 - [ ] csl 'balanced' (higher weight to rare samples) # fout_tag = 'mIt150_cslBalanced'
     - run next